-ROBIN WILLIAMS Independent Non-executive Chairman
+ROBIN WILLIAMS Independent Nonexecutive Chairman

 Robin joined the Board in October 2017 as Independent Non-executive Chairman.
-He is a chartered accountant with over 30 years' experience with listed companies initially as an adviser, then as a leading executive and latterly as Non-executive.
-He is also currently Chairman of FIH Group Plc.
+He is a chartered accountant with over 30 years' experience with listed companies, initially as an adviser, then as a leading executive and, latterly, as a Non-executive.
+He is also currently Non-executive Director of Headlam Plc and Churchill China Plc and Chairman of FIH Group Plc, which he is stepping down from in September 2023.